Chapter 7. Immutant Messaging

 for synchronous work distribution.
 This feature is provided by two

-cleverly named functions: request and respond.
-Since they leverage
+cleverly named functions: request

 the existing messaging subsystem, the work is automatically distributed